emqx/emqx-docs/en_US/getting-started/dashboard.md

 ### MONITORING

-EMQ X Dashboard provides a very rich data monitoring project, that completely covers the server and client.
+EMQX Dashboard provides a very rich data monitoring project, that completely covers the server and client.
 All of this information will be reasonably displayed to users on the page under `MONITORING`.

 #### Overview

-As the default display page of Dashboard, `Overview` provides detailed information of EMQ X Broker ’s current nodes and key information of other nodes in the cluster to help users quickly get the status of each node.
+As the default display page of Dashboard, `Overview` provides detailed information of EMQX Broker ’s current nodes and key information of other nodes in the cluster to help users quickly get the status of each node.

 ![image](../assets/dashboard-overview.png)